hoytlui/DataScienceCaseStudies/permutation_test/README.md

 #### Conclusion:
-And we concluded that apps being put on Google Play Store do have higher ratings than those being put on Apple App Store.
+We can conclude that apps being put on Google Play Store do have higher ratings than those being put on Apple App Store.
 - How does that impact the developers on their marketing strategies?